-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course to receive a passing grade in this course.
 There are no exceptions to this.
-Extra assignments to improve grades will NOT be allowed.
+Extra assignments to improve grades will not be allowed.
+Students MUST PASS the midterm and final exams in order to pass the course.

 Grades will not be adjusted on the basis of need.
-It is important to monitor your performance in the course.
+It is important for students to monitor their performance in the course.
 Remember: You are responsible for your grades in this course.

-The DAN Department has a grade policy which states that for courses in the 3000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
+The DAN Department of Management and Organizational Studies has a grade policy which states that for courses in 3000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
 In very exceptional circumstances only, class averages outside this range may be approved by the Undergraduate Chair or Chair.
 Class averages are not grounds for appeal.